 Would you like to expatriate to Taiwan or simply spend some time there?
-But would you like to know more about Taiwan’s healthcare system?
+Would you like to know more about the Taiwanese healthcare system?
 You’ve come to the right place: our experts will answer all your questions in the following article.

 How does the Taiwanese healthcare system work?

 Taiwan’s healthcare system is undoubtedly one of the best in the world.
-This system comprises a public and a private healthcare sector.
+It comprises both a public and a private healthcare sector.
 The public sector is based on a single-payer model.
 This means that all healthcare is managed by a public body, providing access to care for the entire population of the country.
 Since 1995, the country has had a system of universal coverage.
-National Health Insurance (NHI) when 40% of the population had no health coverage or insurance.
-The island government, through the NHI, has succeeded in combining universal coverage with quality of care and reasonable costs.
+The National Health Insurance (NHI) when 40% of the population had no health coverage or insurance.
+Through the NHI, the island government has succeeded in combining universal coverage with quality of care and reasonable costs.
 In particular, it has enabled children, the elderly and the unemployed to benefit from medical coverage.

 Social security in Taiwan

-By 2022, NHI will cover over 99% of the population.
+By 2022, the NHI will cover over 99% of the population.
 It offers virtually free medical care with a low co-payment to combat abuse of the free service.
-The cost of a medical consultation with a general practitioner is around 100 NTD or $2.5 USD.
+The co-payment for a medical consultation with a general practitioner is around NTD 100 (USD 2.5).
 This system covers a very wide range of specialties, from acupuncture to dental care.
-The NHI also reimburses healthcare costs in the private sector.
+The NHI also reimburses private-sector healthcare.
 This gives patients a certain degree of autonomy, as they are free to choose the hospitals and doctors in which they wish to be treated.

 A fully digitalized healthcare system in Taiwan

-Taiwan’s healthcare system is fully digitized, all patient and healthcare information is transparent and centralized, and every Taiwanese has a smart card (a NHI smart card containing all their medical records).
-Most of Taiwan’s infrastructure is privately owned but more or less government-regulated, and there is no price competition.
-Taiwanese are also free to take out supplementary insurance with the NHI, which would provide better coverage for certain specific treatments that are costly and not sufficiently covered by the NHI.
+Taiwan’s healthcare system is fully digitized, all patient and healthcare information is transparent and centralized, and every Taiwanese has a smart card (an NHI smart card containing all their medical records).
+Most of Taiwan’s infrastructure is privately owned, but more or less government-controlled, and there is no price competition.
+Taiwanese are also free to take out supplementary insurance with the NHI, which would cover them better for certain specific treatments that are costly and not sufficiently covered by the NHI.

 How do I consult a general practitioner or specialist in Taiwan?

 Taiwan’s healthcare facilities are home to many doctors from the best universities in Europe and North America.
-They also haveexcellent local and Chinese doctors and specialists.
-You can book a consultation with a general practitioner online on the website of the hospital or medical establishment you wish to visit.
-You can also go directly to a healthcare facility to request a medical consultation.
+There are also manyexcellent local and Chinese doctors and specialists.
+You can book a consultation with a general practitioner online on the website of the hospital or medical facility you wish to visit.
+Alternatively, you can go directly to a healthcare facility to request a medical consultation.

 However, you may have to wait your turn.
-It’s easy to change your GP if you need to, as all your medical data and history will be recorded on your smart card.
-In this way, the new doctor can quickly identify your profile and take care of you as quickly and efficiently as possible.
+You’ll find it easy to change doctors if you need to, as all your medical data and history will be recorded on your smart card.
+This way, the new doctor can quickly identify your profile and take care of you as quickly and efficiently as possible.

 The cost of a consultation with a general practitioner is around 100 NTD or $2.5 USD if you are affiliated to the NHI.
 You will pay the co-payment due at the time of the consultation and your coverage will reimburse you afterwards.
-Otherwise, if you are not eligible for Taiwanese universal coverage, or not yet, you are on a WHV for example, or are facing coverage waiting periods, consultation fees will be higher.
-To consult a specialist doctor, you don’t have to go through a general practitioner; you can book an appointment directly with them, via the website of the medical establishment in which they practice, or go to their premises and ask for a consultation.
+On the other hand, if you are not eligible for Taiwanese universal coverage, or not yet (e.g. you are on WHV), or if you are subject to the waiting period for coverage, the consultation fee will be higher.
+To consult a specialist doctor, you don’t have to go through a general practitioner; you can make an appointment directly with them, via the website of the medical establishment in which they practice, or go to them and ask for a consultation.

 Pharmacies in Taiwan

-There are several types of medical establishments where you can buy medicines.
-There are standard pharmacies where you’ll find generic drugs that you can pick up without a prescription.
-In ” drugstores ” like Watsons or Cosmed, which sell everything from cigarettes and newspapers to clothes and a few generic drugs.
+There are several types of medical establishment where you can buy medicines.
+There are the classic pharmacies, where you’ll find generic drugs that you can pick up without a prescription.
+In ” drugstores ” such as Watsons or Cosmed, which sell everything from cigarettes, newspapers and clothing to a few generic drugs.

 There are also traditional pharmacies.
-Specializing in Chinese medicine, they offer medicines and remedies based on plants, herbs, animal parts and minerals that are classified by the Taiwanese authorities as medicinal ingredients.
-Last but not least, you will be able to pick up a large number of prescription drugs directly from the pharmacy of the hospital where you have been treated.
+Specializing in Chinese medicine, they offer medicines and remedies based on plants, herbs, animal parts and minerals that are classified by the Taiwanese authorities as medical ingredients.
+Finally, you can pick up a large number of prescription medicines directly from the pharmacy of the hospital where you have been treated.

-Before you leave your home country, be sure to take note of the ingredients in the original medicines, so that you can find them in the generic versions available in Taiwan.
-You can also search directly for the Taiwanese equivalents of the drugs you usually take in your home country.
+Before you leave your home country, be sure to note down the ingredients of your original medicines, so that you can find them in the generic versions available in Taiwan.
+You can also search directly for the names of Taiwanese equivalents of drugs you are used to taking in your home country.

 Dental care in Taiwan

-As dental practitioners go, they’re all good.
-You don’t have to go to a good hospital or a reputable dentist for conventional dental care.
-Standard dental consultations with scaling are covered by Taiwan’s universal health insurance scheme.
-However, heavy operations such as implants or crowns are more expensive and less well covered by the NHI.
+All dental practitioners are good.
+You don’t have to go to a good hospital or a good, reputable dentist for standard dental care.
+Standard dental consultations, including scaling, are covered by Taiwan’s universal health insurance scheme.
+However, major operations such as implants or crowns are more expensive and less well covered by the NHI.
 In Taiwan, a dental implant costs around $1000 USD.

 Cosmetic dental treatment will never be covered by the NHI, except in exceptional cases.